 Piñata Farms is a member of peak business and horticultural bodies including Growcom, Northern Territory Mango Industry Association, Queensland Strawberries, Strawberries Australia and the Pineapple Industry Advisory Committee.
 Gavin Scurr is a board member and former chairman of the Australian Mango Industry Association (AMIA) and is on the board of the NT Farmers Association.

 Piñata Farms has pineapples under cultivation in Wamuran, south-east Queensland and Mareeba in Far North Queensland.
 The diverse climatic conditions of our pineapple growing regions means that each area has its peak harvesting season.
 We plant, pick and pack pineapples every day of the year, sending some up to 800,000 trays to market annually.

 On top of that, we have a third-party grower at Wamuran in Queensland who produces Piñata pineapples – varieties MD2 and 73-50 – chosen for their flavour profile and low acidity.
 About two million kilograms of second-grade fruit is supplied to factories for juicing every year.

 Honey Gold mangoes grow on some 170,000 trees on 570 hectares across Australia.

-The rest are owned by contracted family farmers at Katherine in the Northern Territory; Bowen, Yeppoon, Rockhampton, Gladstone, Bundaberg, Mundubbera and Caboolture in Queensland; Byron Bay and Coffs Harbour in New South Wales; Mildura in Victoria; and Kununurra and Carnarvon in Western Australia.
+The rest are owned by contracted family farmers at Katherine in the Northern Territory; Mareeba, Bowen, Yeppoon, Rockhampton, Gladstone, Bundaberg, Mundubbera and Caboolture in Queensland; Byron Bay and Coffs Harbour in New South Wales; Mildura in Victoria; and Kununurra and Carnarvon in Western Australia.
 We supply mangoes between November and March.